diegorusso/diegorusso.github.io/_posts/2012-06-08-howto-terminals-tips-in-osx.md

 ---
 title: 'HOWTO: Terminal''s tips in OSX'
 categories:
-- personal
-- italian
-- osx
-- apple
-- job
 - howto
-- geek
+- english
 tags:
+- osx
-- python
+- terminal
 ---
 Another useful and quick post about tips from OSX Terminal that let you to save a lot of time.
 So just open a Terminal and try them.